 thrown to the waves, words of a lapsed Catholic,

 and doesn’t water always try to answer back?

 The ocean calms me like a mother,

 let me exhale one more minute: she is a woman

 taking the time she needs, letting the ungracious

 children scramble among us ourselves.

 KAREN LLAGAS holds an MFA from the Warren Wilson Program for Writers and a BA in Economics from Ateneo de Manila.
-A recipient of a Hedgebrook residency and a Dorothy Sargent Rosenberg Poetry Prize, she lives in San Francisco where she works as a Tagalog interpreter and instructor, and a poet-teacher with the California Poets in the Schools (CPITS).
-Archipelago Dust is her debut collection and it won her the Filamore Tabios, Sr. Memorial Poetry Prize.
+A recipient of a Hedgebrook residency and a Dorothy Sargent Rosenberg Poetry Prize, she divides her time between San Francisco and Los Angeles.
+She works as a Tagalog translator and a lecturer in Filipino in UC Berkeley.
+Archipelago Dust is her debut collection and it won the Filamore Tabios, Sr. Memorial Poetry Prize.

 Link to Table of Contents.